cNori/VoidScript/README.md

 VoidScript does not have traditional stack frames due to WASM and Void Assembly constraints.

-Recursion may only exist for external/native calls.
+Recursion may only exist in external/native calls.

 ### Parameters